sboden/odtphp/README.md

-As DXC Technology working for the Flemish government we started using the `cybermonde/odtphp` fork ([source](https://github.com/cybermonde/odtphp)) in a couple of projects, to fill in template ODT files with data and then transforming the output ODT file to a PDF file.
-We ran into a couple of problems with the `cybermonde/odtphp` library for which it was easier to just create my own fork, hence `sboden/odtphp`: we sometimes generate 50,000 forms daily, and `cybermonde/odtphp` would occasionally overwrite outputs because of non-random random numbers.
+As DXC Technology working for the Flemish government we started using the `cybermonde/odtphp` fork ([source](https://github.com/cybermonde/odtphp)) in a couple of projects to fill in template ODT files with data.
+We ran into a couple of problems with the `cybermonde/odtphp` library for which it was easier to just create my own fork, hence `sboden/odtphp`: we sometimes generate 50,000 forms daily, and `cybermonde/odtphp` would occasionally overwrite outputs when processing a lot of ODT files simultaneously because of non-random random numbers.

 Why do I try to keep this "corpse" alive?
 Simply because I found no replacement for it.
 The projects I work that use odtphp are now (= end 2024) on